From Trump Aide to Single Mom

 At times, she said, preparing for single motherhood infused her with what she calls a “hear-me-roar” confidence.
 She recalled going to the post office one day when she was about eight months pregnant to pick up a bassinet she ordered on Amazon.
 The postal worker hesitated to hand over the heavy package, and asked, “Why didn’t you come with daddy?
 Where’s daddy?”

 But she also spent much of her pregnancy battling fear and loneliness.
 During those dark months, she said, she was buoyed by thoughtful words of encouragement from unexpected corners of the political-media class she once occupied.
 MSNBC’s Hayes reached out, as did the billionaire Shark Tank star Mark Cuban.
-She described one particularly low day: “I was sitting there crying at the dining room table, thinking, ‘I don’t know how I’m going to do this by myself.”
+She described one particularly low day: “I was sitting there crying at the dining room table, thinking, ‘I don’t know how I’m going to do this by myself.’”
 At that moment, she received a kind—and much-needed—email from the Fox News host Tucker Carlson telling her she was going to be a great mom.

 When I asked Delgado how her former colleagues and friends from the Trump campaign had treated her, she declined to comment.
-(Campaign employees were reportedly made to sign extensive non-disclosure agreements.)
+(Campaign employees were reportedly made to sign extensive nondisclosure agreements.)
 But she allowed that not everyone in the political world has been as supportive as she’d hoped.
 She said she was especially disappointed with many in the conservative movement that she helped marshal in 2016.

-“There were some...very high-profile people who are supposedly pro-life, who knew me and heard about what happened, and who didn’t reach out,” she said.
+“There were some … very high-profile people who are supposedly pro-life, who knew me and heard about what happened, and who didn’t reach out,” she said.
 “I thought it was very telling … You see these people saying, ‘Oh, we should reach out to women with unexpected pregnancies and let them know they’re not alone’—and I’m like, ‘I’m right here!’”

 One leading pro-life figure with whom Delgado worked closely during the election was Kellyanne Conway, Trump’s campaign manager.
 In a speech at the March for Life rally last January, Conway declared, “Our message and our positive action must also reach those women who face unplanned pregnancies.
 They should know they are not alone.
 They are not judged.
 They, too, are protected and cared for and celebrated.”